-The Virginia Progressive Leadership Program (VAPLP) is entering its ninth pod, a small cohort of 12-18 emerging leaders.
+The Virginia Progressive Leadership Program (VAPLP) is holding its ninth pod, a small cohort of 12-18 leaders.
 This year’s program will take place from May – August 2023.
 The program is composed of three primary components: program weekends, 1:1 mentorship, and core squads.
 Read more about each of the components below, as well as information around accessibility and the application process.
-Applications are due Wednesday, March 15th.

 Each participant must attend all weekends and participate in the entire duration of the weekends (Friday afternoon – Sunday afternoon) to successfully complete the program.